klaus78/Computer-Science-Flashcards/design-patterns.md

 The **Composite** and **Decorator** patterns both deal with a tree-like object structure.
 Their purpose is different.

-The **Composite** pattern is used when you want to deal with a tree-like object structure and treat leaves and nodes in the same way by an interface.
+The **Composite** pattern is used when we want to deal with a tree-like object structure and treat leaves and nodes in the same way by an interface.

-The **Decorator** pattern is used when you want to expand an existing class without using inheritance.
+The **Decorator** pattern is used when we want to expand an existing class without using inheritance.
 </details>